BruceKendall/mpmtools/README.md

 #> [6,]  0.0 0.00 0.000 0.00 0.90 0.00 0.000
 #> [7,]  0.0 0.00 0.000 0.00 0.00 0.75 0.400

-# Calculated the asymptotic growth rate of the population governed by this demography
+# Calculate the asymptotic growth rate of the population governed by this demography
 #   schedule:
 lambda1(A1)
 #> [1] 0.5535262